agude/agude.github.io/_books/close_to_critical.md

 7-year-old son of a Drommian diplomat, crash-land on the planet Tenebra following an almost immersion-breakingly improbable series of events that starts with them playing in a spaceship and ends with them under an ocean of sulfuric acid.
-With the planet to inhospitable for humans, the only people who can help are the natives that the humans kidnapped 16 years before and raised under the guidance of Fagin, the robotic lander.
+With the planet too inhospitable for humans, the only people who can help are the natives that the humans kidnapped 16 years before and raised under the guidance of Fagin, the robotic lander.
 Complicating matters are the (justifiably) strained relations between the humans and the Drommians, caused by the humans' failure to keep the children safe in the first place.

 [^easy]:
     Easy Rich has grown up and changed her name to Easy Hoffman in {{ star }};